SEXUAL or EROTIC FILMS

 Another breakthrough, sexploitation film was also released soon thereafter - a 'Mr. Teas' imitation: Not Tonight, Henry (1960) - by producer Edward E. "Ted" Paramore III, about a man (Hank Henry) with a frigid wife who turned to the great historical seductresses in his daydreaming fantasies: Delilah, Cleopatra, Pocahontas, and Lucrezia Borgia; it was advertised as "Frolic for Broad-minded Adults," with "15 No Cover Girls," and "NOT Recommended if You Blush Easily".
 Herschell Gordon Lewis also directed the first full-color "nudie-cutie" titled The Adventures of Lucky Pierre (1961).
 It was filmed in CUTIE COLOR and SKINAMASCOPE by producer/screenwriter David Friedman, and advertised as "A Pinch of Pepper...A Nip of Ginger...A Dash of Mustard...in as Spicy a Dish of Adult Cinemafare as You'll Ever Taste."

-Russ Meyer went on to make four more nudie-cutie films during the "nudie-cutie" era, which would run from 1959 to 1963:
+Russ Meyer went on to make four more "nudie-cutie" films during its prominent era, from 1959 to 1963:

 The Onrush of Soft-Core, Exploitative Sex Films and "Rough Sex" Pictures: